They groom you.

 This might be the display of cat love that is easiest for humans to understand.
 If your kitty first stares at you, then blinks, then opens their eyes wide, then slowly blinks a second time, it’s telling you it loves and trusts you.
 It’s the equivalent of being kissed, in fact.

 Newborn kittens can’t yet see, so they are guided to their mother by their purr.
 That’s why purring is a sign your cat is feeling content.
-Purring also lowers your kitty’s heart rate, so they may sometimes purr to sooth themselves.
-Unless your pet is ill or feeling stressed, rest assured their purring means they feel cared for by you.
+Purring also lowers your kitty’s heart rate, so they may sometimes purr to soothe themselves.
+Unless your pet is ill or feeling stressed, rest assured the purring means they feel cared for by you.

-When your kitty brings home a small dead something and presents it to you, it’s a sign it feels safe and secure in your home.
+When your kitty brings a small dead thing and presents it to you, it’s a sign it feels safe and secure in your home.
 You may be familiar with your cat bringing you presents, such as toys or small, dead animals.
 This is your cat’s way of showing love.